badkeys/badkeys/README.md

 badkeys was written by [Hanno Böck](https://hboeck.de).

-This work was funded in part by Industriens Fond through the CIDI project (Cybersecure IOT in Danish Industry) and in part by the [Center for Information Security and Trust (CISAT)](https://cisat.dk/) at the IT University of Copenhagen, Denmark.
+This work was originally funded in 2022 by Industriens Fond through the CIDI project (Cybersecure IOT in Danish Industry) and the
+[Center for Information Security and Trust (CISAT)](https://cisat.dk/) at the IT University of Copenhagen, Denmark.